The Dixie Hummingbirds: 1928–1938

 The Hummingbirds traveled around the South singing spirituals.
 It was not until 1938 when James Bryant (formerly with the Heavenly Gospel Singers) joined the group that they start to sing Gospel.
 In September 1939 (Davis disputes the year as being 1938) the Hummingbirds drove to New York using contacts that Bryant had to record with Decca Records.

 1938–1939

 Bryant abruptly left the group after clashing with it following their return from recording in New York.
 With engagements picking up, they had to find a replacement and soon heard of Ira Tucker, a young singer from nearby Spartanburg, who became lead singer of the group at the age of 13.

-Tucker introduced energetic showmanship – running through the aisles, jumping off stage, falling to his knees in prayer – copied by many quartets that followed.
+Tucker introduced an energetic style of showmanship – running through the aisles, jumping off stage, falling to his knees in prayer – that was copied by many quartets that followed.
 Tucker also took the lead in the stylistic innovations adopted by the group, combining gospel shouting and subtle melismas with the syncopated delivery made popular by the Golden Gate Quartet, as well as adventuresome harmonies, called "trickeration" by the group, in which another member of the group would pick up a note just as Tucker left it off.